Electric Meters: models and how to submit a reading

 You can usually find your meter hidden away in a cupboard or in an electric meter box on an exterior wall just outside of your house or flat.
 You can distinguish the electric meter from a gas meter by the measurement displayed.
-This will always be kWh for electricity and cubic feet for gas, even though your bill will give you both in kWh.
+This will always be kWh for electricity and cubic feet or metres for gas, even though your bill will give you both in kWh.

 Energy providers will often estimate electricity usage, rather than check your meter, and base this on either your previous energy consumption or - if you have recently moved house - the average energy use for the area you live.

 Taking a meter reading

 If you’re looking to save money, it’s a good idea to learn how to read your electric meter, as more often than not, you are likely to be paying for more energy than you are actually using.
 By submitting your electric meter readings, you can keep on top of how much you should really be paying in comparison to what you are being billed.

 With estimated electricity bills based on your previous usage, if you make changes to your habits in an effort to be more energy-conscious, you’re not going to see any immediate change in costs without a smart meter, dual-rate meter or prepayment electric meter.

 For this reason alone, it’s important to regularly take meter readings and send them to your supplier.
 Energy providers will often have a dedicated customer phone number you can call to submit electric meter readings and will often have an online or in-app option to do so too.

 If you’re relying on your supplier to make an estimation of your energy usage, you could end up paying more - or in some cases, less - than you should.